 - 6. Pre-lubed outer bearing and place it onto the spindle until it seats on the outer cup in the hub.
 The inner spindle nut may be used to guide the bearing onto the spindle.
 The hub should be supported to prevent misalignment and binding. - 7.
 Install the inner spindle nut and tighten hand tight. - 8.
 Seat the bearings by tightening the inner spindle nut to 180 ft-lb while rotating the wheel in both directions. - 9.
-Loosen the inner spindle nut completely and then re-tighten the inner nut to 20 ft-lb. - 10.
-Back off the inner spindle nut 1⁄2 turn. - 11.
-Install the spindle locking "D" washer.
+Rotate the hub and drum ten (10) complete revolutions. - 10.
+Loosen the inner spindle nut completely and then tighten the nut to 20 ft-lb. - 11.
+Back off the inner spindle nut 1/4 turn.